Kerbalism/Kerbalism/README.md

 The UI provided by this mod took more than 5 minutes to write.
 A planner UI is available in the editor, to help the user design around all the new mechanics introduced.
 The planner analysis include resource estimates, habitat informations, redundancy analysis, connectivity simulation, multi-environment radiation details and more.
 To monitor the status of vessels, the monitor UI is also provided.
-This look like a simple list of vessels at first, but just click on it to discover an ingenuous little organizer that allow to watch vessel telemetry, control components, create scripts, manage your science data including transmission and analysis, and configure the alerts per-vessel.
+This looks like a simple list of vessels at first, but just click on it to discover an ingenuous little organizer that allow to watch vessel telemetry, control components, create scripts, manage your science data including transmission and analysis, and configure the alerts per-vessel.